 Chief Risk Officer Curriculum

 To significantly expand your network and share best practices, most business focused C-Suite sessions are delivered in-person jointly with Chief Data Officer and Chief Learning Officer program participants.
 Risk specific sessions are delivered online within the Chief Risk Officer program cohort.
-In addition, you have the option to choose a federal- or corporate-focused track for several program sessions.
-Participants will be responsible for the course work on one track.
-However, full access to the course content for both tracks will be available to all participants.
+Additional short topics and a panel discussion are also included as the schedule allows.

-Strengthen business acumen by understanding proven strategies and best practices for gaining the support of the C-Suite for promising innovative ideas.
+Strengthen business acumen by understanding proven strategies and best practices for gaining the support of the C-Suite.
 An introduction to the principles and practices of business acumen; what separates those C-Suite executives who excel at business acumen; and how to successfully engage with the C-Suite by applying the principles to everyday conversations and interactions.

 - Data Analytics and Metrics of ERM (Online, CRO Cohort Session)

-Provides a framework to understand and value Enterprise Risk Management (ERM) data; how data analytics and metrics can be leverage for risk assessment, mitigation, and management; how to balance quantitative with qualitative approaches; and the frameworks that can be used to analyze different types of enterprise risks.
+Provides a framework to understand and value Enterprise Risk Management (ERM) data.
+Understand how data analytics and metrics can be leveraged for risk assessment, mitigation, and management, and how to balance quantitative with qualitative approaches.
+Explore frameworks that can be used to analyze different types of enterprise risks.

 - Developing and Executing a Strategic Plan (In-Person, Joint Session)

-Gain an understanding of what is strategy; links between organizations and types of strategy; resources and its link to strategy; environmental challenges and its links to strategy; value creation with strategy.
+Gain an understanding of what is strategy.
+Identify links between organizations and types of strategy, resources and its link to strategy, environmental challenges and its links to strategy, and value creation with strategy.
 Once the strategy is created it is even more challenging to execute it and a great deal of this idea will be discussed through the concepts of business models.

-- Federal Practices, Tools and Processes for ERM (Online, CRO Cohort Session – Federal)
+- Practices, Tools and Processes for ERM (Online, CRO Cohort Session)

 Understand practical approaches to developing tools to support ERM success.
 The topic focuses on the design of ERM tools and the application of Human-Centered Design Thinking principles to shape effectiveness.

-- Risk Management Policies and Strategies (Online, CRO Cohort Session – Corporate)
+- Risk Management Strategies, Tactics and the Future of Risk Management (Online, CRO Cohort Session)

 Understand what effective risk management strategy includes, how it might be developed, what key consideration should go into its design and how risk management tactics can both activate and support the goals and objectives that underlie the strategy.
 Understand the importance of how and why risk strategy is critical to the ultimate success of the organization.
 The role played by the risk management tactics that are the methods, practices, tools, techniques, and policies that actualize the risk management process components of identification, assessment, measurement, mitigation, monitoring, and review are emphasized.

-- Scenario Analysis and Stress Testing (Online, CRO Cohort Session – Corporate)
+- Scenario Analysis and Stress Testing (Online, CRO Cohort Session)

 Explore how low probability situations, events or Black Swans, including fires, hackings, floods, terrorists attacks, power outages, global economic crisis, ransomware, tariffs, defaults, pandemics, and earthquakes have had major repercussions in cities, communities, countries, companies, economies, and global markets.
 As these situations become more common, governments and private sector companies are forced to consider these potential scenarios, assess their impact and existing mitigating plans, and/or identify gaps to prevent or minimize the impact.
 Understand the processes of scenario analysis and stress testing, the approach and techniques, creation of scenarios, assessment of controls or mitigants, and outcomes by examining examples across governments and industries.